mmkuang/grayclhn.github.io/674/syllabus-2013.md

 research paper due in July.
 You will be required to submit a proposal and a first draft during the semester, and Helle or I will discuss your proposal with you after you submit it.
-Your course grade will be listed as "incomplete" until you turn in the paper, and the quality of the proposal and the first draft will factor into your grade on the paper.
+Your course grade will be listed as “incomplete” until you turn in the paper, and the quality of the proposal and the first draft will factor into your grade on the paper.